floodfill/WeiboCrawler/README.md

 WeiboCrawler
 ============

-A Sina Weibo Crawler(relationship focused)
+A Sina Weibo Crawler(relationship focused) written in Java